kodack64/Q3DE/tab4_fpga_implementation/README.md

     - Set target device as `Zynq Ultrascale+ XCZU7EV-2FFVC1156 MPSoC (ZCU104 evaluation board)`
     - Set clock period as 2.5 ns
     - Push `Finish`.
-- Launch Csynthesis
-  - It will execute CSimulation (functional test)
+- Run C Simulation (functional test)
+- Run C Synthesis
   - Synthesis will report the latency for 1000 code cycles.
 The matching per sec can be calculated from it.
+    - throughput = 1000 ns / {reported latency} ns
-- Launch Implementation
+- Run Implementation
     - Choose `RTL Synthesis, Place & Route`
     - The result shows the usage of LUT and Flip-Flop.
 The value itself may vary from the paper due to the different seed value.